RebelIT/gome/ANSIBLE_DEPLOYMENT.md

        - reboot    (reboots to set some common settings)
        - redis     (installs local redis listening on localhost only)
        - application    (installs this gome application, see below for more details)
-       - telegraf     (installs telegraf and sets global tags for your metrics)
      ```

      * application role explained: